jean553/Memoris/README.md

 ![Image 1](github/readme.png)

 Memoris is a video game developed in C++ using the SFML library.
 During the game, the player moves a pin on a 2D map.
 The map contains floors.
 Each floor contains cells.
 The player can move the pin from one cell to another.
-The goal is to move the pin from the departure to the arrival, find all the stars on the map, take the bonus ( life, time... etc... ), avoid the malus ( life manus one, less time... etc... )... etc...
+The goal is to move the pin from the departure to the arrival, find all the stars on the map, take the bonus ( life, time... etc... ), avoid the malus ( life minus one, less time... etc... )... etc...
 The map contains different kind of events that change the cells dispositions ( horizontal/vertical symmetry, rotation, translation, move from one floor to another... etc... ).

 Before each level, the player can see all the cells of the level during a limited time ( a few seconds... ).
 After this period, all the cells of the level are hidden and the pin can move.

-The game is divided into series, each serie contains different level.
+The game is divided into series, each series contain different level.
 Levels are integrated into the game.
 The player can also create his own series and levels.

 **NOTE: this work is in progress.
 Some features are not implemented yet, some of them are partially implemented.**